June '11

 • When you import data in the past, or when you want to reprocess your reports from the logs, you can delete piwik_archive_* tables.
 See more information in this FAQ.

-• Apache2Piwik imports data into the idsite specified in settings.py.
+• Apache2Matomo imports data into the idsite specified in settings.py.
 You can override this by “-i [idsite]” command line parameter

 Reporting differences between Server Logs and Javascript code

-The following information will not be tracked when importing logs in Piwik: Screen resolution & type, Custom variables, Page titles, Outlinks, Campaigns, Providers, Plugins support.
+The following information will not be tracked when importing logs in Matomo: Screen resolution & type, Custom variables, Page titles, Outlinks, Campaigns, Providers, Plugins support.

 Apache log import Performance